 It is the job of a retoucher to bring out the best in beauty photography and it is a critical part of the creation process.
-Retoucher’s skills are there to enhance and highlight all the effort that was put it creating an image.
+Retoucher’s skills are there to enhance and highlight all the effort that was put in creating an image.
 And they are responsible for bringing out the best in light, makeup, colors.
 Though, retouching artists aren’t always aware of the techniques makeup artists use to achieve their creative vision.
+So we gathered these 11 things retouchers can learn from makeup artists.
 It’s essential to cultivate a relationship with the team you’re working with.
 It lets you focus on achieving a single creative goal.
 Knowing how and why makeup artists(as well as photographers and other creatives) do something is critical in getting the best out of an image.

 Sharing makeup techniques, with retouching artists, will help them understand what they need to retouch, enhance, and correct.
 In this guide, we highlight what retouchers can learn from makeup artists.
 Although it is called What Retouchers can Learn from Makeup Artists, this article is useful to both makeup artists and retouchers.
 Besides, all creatives involved in a project should always learn and take notes from each other for a better end result.